font2svg/font2svg-api/README.md

 If all goes well, you'll be able to access your font2svg api on `http://localhost:8000` and `http://localhost:8000/docs` to access api docs.

-Notice that any fonts uploaded will be lost once the container stops running.
+Notice that this is only for demo or testing because any fonts uploaded will be lost once the container stops running.
 If you want to persist your data, you should add a volume as shown below.

 #### Full configuration